-There are countless myths and superstitions that circulate about slot machines, most not based in reality.
-Everyone wants to give themselves the best chance to win, but ultimately that comes down to being in the right place at the right time.
+I get it, everyone wants to give themselves the best chance to win, but ultimately that comes down to being in the right place at the right time.

-We wanted to run through, and in most cases debunk, common slot machine myths and superstitions.
+I wanted to run through, and in most cases debunk, common slot machine myths and superstitions.

 The Nevada Gaming Commission states “Once a game is initiated by a player on a gaming device, the rules of play for that game, including the probability and award of a game outcome, cannot be changed.”
 They can’t change rules or that machine’s payback percentage while you play.

 Slot machines in Nevada must sit idle for 4 minutes before an adjustment to payback percentage or game rules can be made.
 When a change is made, the machine must be taken out of play with a message displayed on the screen noting an update is taking place.
 The machine then must sit idle for an additional 4 minutes after the change before play is allowed.